 BranchJoiner

-A component that merges multiple input branches of a pipeline into a single output stream.
+Merge multiple branches of a pipeline into a single output.

 Basic Information